lbondi7/lbondi7.github.io/_projects/2019-04-10-LLP-network-game.markdown

 ## What I Learned

- - Consolidated my understanding of Clion
+ - Consolidated my understanding of CLion
  - I learned about networking and how sending game data to clients and a server
  - I learned how to setup a network game in a proficient way
- - I consoidated my undertsanding of a component based programming
+ - I consolidated my understanding of a component based programming

 ---